 A daring intervention that could change the character of the city centre and the face of the city.Mar 8, 2019

 The Athens Central Market, or Varvakios, as it is better known, is one of the most important landmarks of Greece’s capital city.
-It has been in operation since 1886 and has survived all of the challenges of contemporary Greek history; the unique covered structure houses a retail food market.
+It operates since 1886 and has survived all of the challenges of contemporary Greek history.
+The unique covered structure houses a retail food market.

 How does it look to visitors today?
 The western section of the Varvakios building, home to meat and fish vendors, suffers from multiple technical problems.
-Equally, the elevated Varvakios Square, which houses the dated vegetable market, and the underground car-park, are dens of decadence, lawlessness and disorder.
-Merchants and consumers alike have expressed their intense dissatisfaction at the supply problems, the lack of cleanliness, the delinquency, the lack of access for all age groups, and so forth, all of which are problems that degrade the area even further, and prevent the full exploitation of the Market as a “social melting-pot”.
+Equally, the elevated Varvakios Square, which houses the vegetable market, and the underground car-park, are dens of lawlessness and disorder.
+Merchants and consumers alike have expressed their intense dissatisfaction at the supply problems.
+The lack of cleanliness, the delinquency, the lack of access for all age groups, and so forth.
+All of which are problems that degrade the area even further, and prevent the full exploitation of the Market as a “social melting-pot”.

 The importance of the intervention

-Through the above proposals, all of the fragmented, unused areas are transformed into a cohesive hub of retail food trade, including modern equipment, supply and waste disposal facilities, as well as leisure, education and green uses.
+Through the above proposals, all of the fragmented, unused areas transform into a cohesive hub of retail food trade.
+Including modern equipment, supply and waste disposal facilities, as well as leisure, education and green uses.
 The intervention is sure to bring increased commercial demand for space, and the Varvakios Market will become a vehicle for upgrading retail food trade in the centre of Athens.